JamFox/quartz.jamfox.dev/content/Life, Psychology, Philosophy/Evaluation of Russia by finnish intelligence colonel.md

 [Evaluation of Russia by Finnish Intelligence Colonel](https://the-culture-shocks.blogspot.com/2022/03/evaluation-of-russia-by-finish.html) ([Original video lecture](https://www.youtube.com/watch?v=kF9KretXqJw))

 The Russians are, as it were, followers of the Eastern Roman tradition.
 Religion, conservatism and the relationship to authority came from there.
 It means that one does not challenge authority. **Authority is obtained from God.** He who leads us has received authority from God to lead us.
-He is infallible. **Authority will not be challenged under any circumstances.** This idea comes from Byzantine Russia. (some parallels in [[How the World Thinks]])
+He is infallible. **Authority will not be challenged under any circumstances.** This idea comes from Byzantine Russia. (some parallels in [[How the World Thinks - global philosophy]])
 The mistakes are happening here within the boyars.
 Between the people and the infallible Tsar, there is a boyars.

 During the Mongol rule the only ways to survive were lying, corruption and violence.
 This still lives very deep in Russia’s strategic culture.